SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    /> friendlyWelcome is now \"\(friendlyWelcome)\"
    </ friendlyWelcome is now "Bonjour!"

-Unlike a variable, the value of a constant can't be changed once it's set.
+Unlike a variable, the value of a constant can't be changed after it's set.
 Attempting to do so is reported as an error when your code is compiled:

 .. testcode:: constantsAndVariables